 While the parts were being cleaned, I polished the crystal.
 You can read this article if you like to know how to polish a watch crystal.

 Start with placing back the wheel train and the main barrel.
-Remember that the center wheel is covered by the barrel bridge but it needs to be under the wheel train bridge as well.
+Remember that the barrel bridge covers the center wheel, but it needs to be under the wheel train bridge as well.

 Lubricate the bearing jewels of the wheel train bridge with Moebius 9010 or similar.